sbonds/mkdocs-simple-demo/docs/index.md

     disk2:T -- B:db
 ```

 Shoot... it works great here in the simple environment but not in my messy "real" document collection.
+It also works nicely on the same PC as the above when running "mkdocs serve", so it's not a local config issue.

 Maybe the answer is to make my real document collection simpler or create a new doc collection for architecture diagrams.